-Mr. LI Kai Sing (李啟承), aged 60, was appointed as an independent non-executive Director on 21 June 2018, having served the Company for approximately 4 years.
+Mr. LI Kai Sing (李啟承), aged 61, was appointed as an independent non-executive Director on 21 June 2018, having served the Company for approximately 5 years.
 He is currently an executive director of Focus Films Limited and has working experience in various fields including accounting, film and entertainment business.
-From July 1985 to January 1989, he worked at Coopers & Lybrand, an accounting firm, with the last position held as a Supervisor II.
+From July 1985 to January 1989, he worked at Coopers & Lybrand (now known as PricewaterhouseCoopers), an accounting firm, with the last position held as a Supervisor II.
 From January 1989 to June 1992, he then worked at Management Investment & Technology Company Limited with the last position held as a senior accounting manager where he was responsible for planning and managing the daily accounting and financial operation of the company.
-From July 1992 to December 1993, he was the vice-president, finance of Leading Spirit (Holdings) Company Limited.
+From July 1992 to December 1993, he was the vice-president, finance of Leading Spirit (Holdings) Company Limited (now known as Leading Spirit High-Tech (Holdings) Company Limited).
 Mr. Li was the financial controller of China Star Entertainment Limited (stock code: 326), whose shares are listed on the Main Board of the Stock Exchange, between June 1999 and July 2000.
 From August 2000 to September 2003, he was the chief financial officer of Team Work Corporation Limited and was responsible for developing and implementing the strategic plans and monitoring the internal control system of the company.

-Mr. Li was an independent non-executive director of In Technical Productions Holdings Limited (stock code:8446) from May 2017 to May 2022, its shares are listed on the GEM of the Stock Exchange.
+Mr. Li was an independent non-executive director of Brightstar Technology Group Co., Ltd (formerly known as In Technical Productions Holdings Limited) (stock code:8446) from May 2017 to May 2022, its shares are listed on the GEM of the Stock Exchange.

-Mr. Li Kai Sing has been a member of the Hong Kong Institute of Certified Public Accountants since 1988, an associate of the Chartered Association of Certified Accountants in 1988 and a member of the Institute of Financial Planners of Hong Kong since 2004.
-Mr. Li Kai Sing graduated from The Chinese University of Hong Kong in 1985 with a bachelor degree of social science and from The Hong Kong University of Science and Technology with an executive master degree of business administration in 2007.
+Mr. Li has been a member of the Hong Kong Institute of Certified Public Accountants since 1988, an associate of the Chartered Association of Certified Accountants in 1988 and a member of the Institute of Financial Planners of Hong Kong since 2004.
+Mr. Li graduated from The Chinese University of Hong Kong in 1985 with a bachelor degree of social science and from The Hong Kong University of Science and Technology with an executive master degree of business administration in 2007.

-Professor WONG Roderick Sue Cheun (王世全), aged 78, was appointed as an independent non-executive Director on 21 June 2018, having served the Company for approximately 4 years.
+Professor WONG Roderick Sue Cheun (王世全), aged 79, was appointed as an independent non-executive Director on 21 June 2018, having served the Company for approximately 5 years.
 Professor Wong obtained a degree of Bachelor of Arts from San Diego State College (now known as San Diego State University) in the United States in November 1965 and a degree of Doctor of Philosophy in mathematics from the University of Alberta in Canada in November 1969.
 Professor Wong is currently an Emeritus Professor of Mathematics at City University of Hong Kong, and he was the Chair Professor of Mathematics at City University of Hong Kong before his retirement in 2019.
 He is a fellow of the Royal Society of Canada and Chevalier dans l'Ordre National de la Légion d'Honneur of France, and a member of the European Academy of Sciences.